DevKitty-io/devkitty.io/content/en/docs/usb-attacks/wifi.md

 `docs coming soon`

 ## Settings
-To modify the WiFi credentials, open the `scriptkitty.conf` file on the flash drive, and change the `network` & `password` parameters.
+To modify the WiFi credentials, open the `config.txt` file on the flash drive, and change the `network` & `password` parameters.
 You'll need to restart after this.

 *The ability to change settings from the web interface is coming soon!*